jerryc-nguyen/ng-photo-grid/README.md

 ####4.
 Open browser, if your images were random, you can refresh (F5) browser again to see others style of grid was built.

 ####Others
-  If you find any issue, please post a issues or email me at: jerryc.nguyen92[at]gmail.com Contribution are welcome.
+  Contribution are welcome so if you find any issue, please post a issues or email me at: jerryc.nguyen92[at]gmail.com

   [Thanks lorempixel.com](http://lorempixel.com) for better images in demo pages.

 ##MIT License